Cisco-Talos/FIRST/README.md

+# ARCHIVED PROJECT

+THIS PROJECT HAS BEEN ARCHIVED AND ITS ISSUE QUEUE IS LOCKED.
+THE PROJECT WILL BE KEPT PUBLIC ONLY FOR REFERENCE PURPORSES.

 # FIRST - Function Identification and Recovery Signature Tool

 Please look below to find links to the various FIRST components.